obrigg/DevNet_Create_2018/README.md

 This repo will include all the files needed for the DevNet Create 2018 Workshop.

 Do you want to learn how to write simple ChatOps apps for IOS XE network devices?
-This session will explore a few IOS XE device programmability capabilities to help you create your first ChatOps application using NETCONF, RESTCONF, and Guest Shell.
+This session will explore a few IOS XE device programmability capabilities to help you create your first WhatsOp application using Guest Shell.

 **This workshop requires:**